fiora-nott/recursive-reflections/README.md

 ---

 This is after reflections are turned up to 100.
 You can see the noise generated makes the scene incomprehensible.
+If you look closely on the left, you can see this entire screenshot is actually one block face closeup!

 <img src="Screenshots/screenshot4.png" width="50%" height="auto"/>

 ---

-If the block's are all considered pure black, you can see only the cases where a ray reflects into the skybox.
+If all blocks are colored with a black albedo, you can see only the cases where a ray reflects into the skybox.

 <img src="Screenshots/screenshot6.png" width="50%" height="auto"/>

 ---

+Let's go back to the mountain scene.
 Up close, you can see reflections maintain crisp edges.

 <img src="Screenshots/screenshot12.png" width="50%" height="auto"/>